 An Exercise in Analysis (1917) consists entirely of act and part titles followed by one or more sentences.
-Initially confounding and seemingly impossible to stage, the play becomes both readable and amusing if one notices that the act and part titles are names of four voices: Act II, Act III, Act IV, and one whose name begins as A Play and becomes Part x, where x is a roman numeral from II to LX.
+Initially confounding, the play becomes both readable and amusing when one notices that the act and part titles are names of four voices: Act II, Act III, Act IV, and one whose name begins as A Play and becomes Part x, where x is a roman numeral from II to LX.
 Read aloud, the play is a skewed exercise in analysis of the competitive and collaborative relations among these four voices.

 © 2019 - Radio Free Stein.
 All Rights Reserved.